sahirmemon/engineering-onboarding-handbooks/backend/README.md

 Node js is the main platform we are using now

 **git:**
-Don't need to download anything, simply run xcode-select --install , git will be installed
+Don't need to download anything, simply run brew install git , git will be installed

 **gcloud:** <https://cloud.google.com/sdk/docs#install_the_latest_cloud_tools_version_cloudsdk_current_version>\
 Google Cloud cli